IOES-Lab/ROS2_Jazzy_MacOS_Native_AppleSilicon/README.md

 ## Introduction
 This is the source code behind the one-line installation command to install ROS2 Jazzy and Gazebo Harmonic on Apple Silicon Macbooks.

-Tested and designed on macOS Sonoma 14.5 with an Apple M3 chip (36 GB), it took about 15 minutes each to install ROS2 Jazzy and Gazebo Harmonic.
+Tested on an Apple M3 chip (36 GB), it took about 15 minutes each to install ROS2 Jazzy and Gazebo Harmonic.

 The reasons for installing ROS2 Jazzy natively on Apple Silicon Macbooks are:
 - Faster performance